petermchale/truvari/tests/sample-haplotype-test/README.md

 https://github.com/petermchale/truvari#comparing-haplotype-sequences-of-variants

-The previous version of the truvari code does not report the sample haplotype, as far as I can tell.
+The previous version of the truvari code does not report the sample haplotype in the case of DELs, as far as I can tell.
 The suggested edit results in a sequence-similarity measure that better differentiates matching calls from non-matching calls (see `classifications_sequence_similarities.tsv`).